 - As much as possible, attend all parts of the training and arrive on time.
 Tell or call the group facilitator if you cannot attend or will be late.
+Determine start and end times for the training.
 Don't answer phone calls in the group (unless there is a concern about a potential emergency).
-This is part of respecting the group's time. - Avoid interrupting when others are speaking and make sure to allow time for all to speak (e.g., equal time for men, women, more quiet people). - Avoid criticism or putting others down BUT it is okay to disagree respectfully.
+This is part of respecting the group's time. - When others are speaking, avoid interrupting or laughing.
+Make sure to pay attention, provide understanding and support. - Allow time for all to speak (e.g., equal time for men, women, more quiet people). - Respect those with other opinions, beliefs, religions, etc. Avoid criticism or putting others down BUT it is okay to disagree respectfully.
 What are some examples of ways to express different opinions in respectful ways? - Confidentiality: In this group, we want everyone to feel comfortable sharing how he or she is feeling.
 To do this, we have to maintain confidentiality, so that no one outside of the group finds out private information.
-This means that no one should repeat private information shared in the group to anyone outside of the group (share example of times confidentiality was broken and the implications - such as the group member did not return, or shut down/stopped talking).

-o It is important to remember that some information can, and should, be shared outside of the group.
+This means that no one should repeat private information shared in the group to anyone outside of the group (share example of times confidentiality was broken and the implications such as the group member did not return, or shut down/stopped talking). - o It is important to remember that some information can, and should, be shared outside of the group.
 For example, we hope you will share some of the training information on coping skills, giving and receiving help, and preparing for disasters with others.
-However, you should not tell others about personal stories or emotions shared by participants unless the participant gives you permission to share.
+However, you should not tell others about personal stories or emotions shared by participants unless the participant gives you permission to share. - Be honest with the group leaders if you have a problem with something that was said in the group OR you especially like something, tell the leaders during or after the session.
+We want to know how you are doing!

-Now that we have group expectations and rules, we also need a group song or slogan!
-Who can suggest a song or saying that represents our group?
+OPTIONAL: Now that we have group expectations and rules, we also need a group name, song, prayer, or proverb!
+Who can suggest a name for the group?
+Who can suggest a song or prayer (should not be specific to one religion) or proverb that represents our group?
 We can use this song or slogan to open and close every day of the training.